jcontini/text-miner/README.md

 #Text Miner

-This script attemtps to extract text from PDFs, Office documents, images, and many other types of files including audio (mp3, wav) with speech-to-text.
+This script extracts text from PDFs, Office documents, images, and many other types of files including audio (mp3, wav) with speech-to-text.
+Extracted file text and metadata are saved as a rows in a single SQLite database, and file metadata can be extracted to CSV for analysis.

 ##Installing
 1. Clone the repository to your computer.
-2. run ```pip install -r requirements.txt'
+2. run ```pip install -r requirements.txt```
 3. To enable OCR, speech-to-text, and better support for other filetypes, install additional packages with these commands:
     1. ```brew cask install xquartz```
     2. ```brew install poppler antiword unrtf tesseract sox```